 - Guttate psoriasis: small sores that appear on the back, arms, legs, and scalp.

-- Inverse psoriasis: smooth, shiny patches of red, inflamed skin found usually in the armpits, under the breasts, behind the knee, or groin.
+- Inverse psoriasis: smooth, shiny patches of red, inflamed skin found usually in the armpits, under the breasts, behind the knees, or groin.
 These are usually very sore and only appear in the folds of the skin.

 - Pustular psoriasis: reddish, swollen patches on the hands, feet, or fingertips that develop quickly with pus-filled bumps.
 This form of psoriasis can be hazardous and a physician must be called to check on its prognosis.

 Aside from the usual symptoms, there is also what you call psoriatic arthritis.
-This is the inflammation of the skin around the joints of the ankles, knees and feet.
+This is the inflammation of the skin around the joints of the ankles, knees, and feet.
 Patients usually feel pain, swelling, warmth, and stiffness.
 According to medical experts, 20-30% of psoriasis patients develop psoriatic arthritis.

 What causes Psoriasis?